 Note, though, that cashback can’t be used to reduce the minimum balance.

 Cashback credit cards are straightforward to use.
 All you have to do is swipe your card, and you’ll get a percentage back on your purchases for the month.

 It’s easy to understand how a cashback credit card works because the rewards are in pesos, not points or miles.
 There’s no learning curve involved.
 You can easily see the value of a cashback amount.
 With a cashback card, you know how much your rewards are worth.
 You can expect how much you’ll earn back without having to compute or convert points.

 Most cashback credit cards in the Philippines have variable cashback rates, allowing cardholders to earn a higher rebate in certain spending categories.
 For example, Citi Cash Back offers up to 6% cashback on supermarket purchases.
 If you plan to use a cashback credit card mainly for groceries, then you can maximize the rebate you’ll earn from this card.

 Cashback from credit cards is generally easier to redeem than rewards points.
 It’s automatically credited to your credit card account each month, as in the case of cashback credit cards from HSBC, EastWest Bank, and Security Bank.

 Other than cashback, there’s nothing else you can get.
 The rebate earned can’t be exchanged for other types of credit card rewards, like air miles and waived annual fee.
-You can’t even use it to claim actual cash or convert to a check.
+You can’t even use it to claim actual cash or convert it to a check.

 Also, certain types of transactions don’t earn rebates, such as overseas and online purchases.